znck/Mastering-Vue/Chapter 1/README.md

 ```

 Here, we set the name to 'Jane' after 3 seconds.
-We would see that the text on the page would change from "Hello John" to "Hello Jane" after 3 seconds.
-So, we have a reactive state.
-We can use this reactive state in the template, and the page would update when the state changes.
-In next section, we will explore the template syntax.
+We would see that the text on the page would change from "Hello John" to "Hello Jane".
+We can use component state in the template, and the page would update when the state changes.
+In the next section, we will explore the template syntax in detail.

 ### Template Syntax

 Vue uses HTML-based template syntax which can be parsed by spec-complaint browsers and parsers.
-The template allows rendering application state into DOM declaratively.
+The template is declarative way of rendering application state into DOM node.

-Vue compiles templates to javascript functions, and these functions render the virtual DOM.
-When state changes, vue uses the reactivity system intelligently to figure the components to re-render and apply a minimum number of DOM manipulations from these re-renders.
+The template is converted to JavaScript render function which in turn generates virtual DOM.
+When state changes, the reactivity system figures outs the effected components and the re-render is triggered to generate new virtual DOM nodes.
+Vue compares the new virtual DOM nodes with the old virtual DOM tree to find a minimum number of DOM changes.

-The template syntax adds following features to plain HTML.
+The template syntax extends HTML with following features:

+* Interpolations

 #### Interpolations